 The two most important buildings, which together are listed as a World Heritage Site, are churches.
 The enormous Church of St Barbara has incredible paintings on its walls and ceilings in the Gothic style, while the Cathedral of Our Lady at Sedlec has a more relaxed Baroque appearance.

-Kutná Hora is just 50 minutes by train from Prague and so it’s a popular day trip from the Czech capital.
+Kutná Hora is just 50 minutes by train from Prague and so it’s a popular day trip from Prague.
 However, if you stay overnight, you’ll be rewarded with a beautiful medieval town centre without the tourist crowds.

 Riga’s Old Town has some of the most beautiful Art Nouveau architecture anywhere earning it the designation as a UNESCO World Heritage Site.
 The city has over 800 Art Nouveau buildings, but the most famous are the House of the Blackheads, the Three Brothers, and the Cat House.
 Go up to the 8th-floor observation deck of St. Peter’s Church to get great views of the Old Town.
 Of course, you will also need to visit some of Riga’s other popular attractions like the Riga Central Market, the Latvian National Museum of Art, and the Museum of the Occupation of Latvia.
 A stroll along the River Daugava is a relaxing way to end your day of sightseeing in this picturesque city.